 - For pressure sensors, electrically attach them but expose the sensor to the local atmospheric pressure and re-zero them (using IDT) before commencing making a connection to the measurement point. - Install (position and connect) the sensors at their measurement point. - Bleed any connections to water. - Where required, insulate any water-filled tubing connected to pressure transducers to protect them from frost.
 (Insulating pipe covers can be supplied upon request at additional cost or sourced locally from a hardware store). - Ensure any electrical connections made on site are dry, durable and water-tight. - Use IDT to: - Test the logger and sensors are functioning correctly.
 (Some can be done pre-installation; others post installation). - Setup the logger for any alarms.
 Consider the conditions for activating alarm messages and also the conditions for the alarm to clear. - o Check / modify the communications settings of device, as required: - SIM settings (parameters for giving access to the cellular network). - Modem settings (cellular network technology). - Data delivery settings (server contact details). - Call-in times and protocol settings. - Verify any changes to settings have been saved prior to leaving site.
-Check that the logger is in a "recording" state. - Where the logger has a GPS antenna connection, install (position and connect) the GPS antenna for picking up the satellite communications.
-Use IDT to test the GPS installation is correctly working (GPS test).
-If used for obtaining a location fix, setup GPS location fix schedule and any GeoFence alarm requirements. - Install (position and connect) the antenna for server communications.
+Check that the logger is in a "recording" state. - Install (position and connect) the antenna for server communications.
 Use IDT to test the cellular communications performance. - Ensure details of the site of logger deployment are recorded.

 (The administration for the server could be handled by office staff, or the installer could use the HWM Deployment app).